Skip to main content

 The Vision Transformer Models available are for specific mineral system, including a Master Model that can be used if there is no model available for your desired mineral system.

-1. Review the visualized data points in the viewer, which will show green (mineralized/positive data point) and red (unmineralized/negative data point) based on the grade thresholds set in Step 3 (Set Up Learning Data).
+1. Review the visualized data points in the viewer, which will show green (mineralized/positive data point) and red (unmineralized/negative data point) based on the grade thresholds set in the Set Up Learning Data step.

 1. Check the data looks visually correct with the threshold you have set for your chosen elements.
 The displayed results are based on drilling and surface samples.
-Return to Step 3 to adjust the parameters if necessary.
+Return to the previous step to adjust the parameters if necessary.

-2. In the Vision Embedding popout, start by selecting a Vision Transformer Model from the drop-down menu.
+2. In the Embed Visual Features popout, start by selecting a Vision Transformer Model from the drop-down menu.

 1. Choose the vision transformer that corresponds with the mineral system you are targeting.